 This 15 Bean Soup (Instant Pot) recipe is comforting, hearty, simple to make, and full of flavor!
 The bean soup mix is budget friendly and you can easily double this recipe to feed a larger crowd!
 Each bite is full of ham, tender beans, and vegetables, so it’s a great one-pot meal.

-Honestly, I could eat this soup all year, but I typically make it when we have holiday ham.
+Honestly, I could eat this hearty bean soup all year, but I typically make it when we have holiday ham.
 The leftover ham bone adds great flavor, plus you don’t always have to buy an entire cut of meat to make the soup (even though today I am using an actual ham shank and they are inexpensive and readily available anytime of year).
 It’s even better the next day after it sits and all the flavors marry together!
 I love using my homemade chicken stock recipe for this soup, plus you can store it and use it in other recipes, such as crock pot chicken tortilla soup and cabbage soup.

 - It’s an easy one-pot meal.